KamenBankovski/getting_cleaning_data_course_project/CodeBook.md

 10. Creates a tidy data set with the average of each variable for each activity and each subject.

-11. Writes the final tidy dataset to a .csv file in the script's directory called `summ_data.csv`
+11. Writes the final tidy dataset to a .csv file in the script's directory called `final_data.txt`

+**Notes**

+  - The `run_analysis.R` script downloads and writes files and directories in the current working directory of the user, NOT in the script's directory

+  - R and RStudio Version information

+        + RStudio - Version 0.99.878

+        + R i386 3.2.3

 ## Code Book

-This section reviews the data resulting from the analysis represented in the `summ_data.csv` file.
+This section reviews the data resulting from the analysis represented in the `final_data.txt` file.

 ### Columns